bojan1994/citrus-system-assignment/README.md

 USAGE

-1. Clone this repository and run:
+- Clone this repository and run:

   composer install

+- Application should be placed in Apache root directory (Ubuntu example):

+  /var/www/html/

+- Project also contains a sql file which contains products and one admin user

+- Import sql file